Griffin McElroy: Early and personal life

 McElroy was born in 1987 to Clint McElroy, former co-host of WTCR-FM's morning radio show in Huntington, West Virginia, and his wife Leslie.
 Griffin McElroy is an alumnus of Marshall University with a degree in journalism.
 He used to live in Chicago.
 He married Rachel McElroy in 2013.
-They have two sons: Henry McElroy, born in November 2016, and August "Gus" Clinton McElroy, born in March 2021.
+They have two sons.

 Career

 Journalism

-McElroy's journalism career began in 2007, when he began working as the weekend editor for Joystiq.
+McElroy's journalism career began in 2007 when he started working as the weekend editor for Joystiq.
 During the 2008 United States presidential election, McElroy also acted as MTV's local journalist for his home state of West Virginia.
 He departed Joystiq in 2012 in order to found Polygon along with his brother Justin McElroy and Christopher Grant, going on to later become a senior video producer for the site.
 During his tenure, he oversaw a large volume of video content for the site, including their Monster Factory series and several let's plays.
 In 2018, Griffin and Justin both announced their departure from Polygon, in order to focus on their podcasting careers and families.

 Podcasting

-Since 2010, Griffin McElroy, along with his brothers Justin and Travis, has co-hosted the comedy podcast My Brother, My Brother and Me, an "advice show for the modren [sic] era" hosted as part of the Maximum Fun network.
+While working at Joystiq, Griffin would occasionally appear as a guest host on The Joystiq Podcast, alongside his brother Justin.
+His first appearance was in episode 40, released on March 7, 2008.
+Since 2010, Griffin, Justin and their brother Travis, have co-hosted the comedy podcast My Brother, My Brother and Me, an "advice show for the modren [sic] era" hosted as part of the Maximum Fun network.
 The brothers also starred in a 2017 TV show based on the podcast, which originally aired on Seeso.